 How to Create an Optimized Form

-While lead capture forms help marketers collect important information about prospects, they are also the landing page element that has the highest possibility of giving way to landing page friction.
+While lead capture forms help marketers collect important information about prospects, they are also the post-click landing page element that has the highest possibility of giving way to post-click landing page friction.

-A landing page form must have the following characteristics:
+A post-click landing page form must have the following characteristics:

 1. Appropriate length: The length of your form depends on the offer you’re promoting and where your visitor is in the conversion funnel.
 Don’t create unnecessarily lengthy forms because those just turn visitors off.

-2. Organized: Arrange the form in a proper manner, labelling the fields and using ample white space.
+2. Organized: Arrange the form properly by labeling the fields and using ample white space.
 Visitors shouldn’t have to work to fill out the form.

 3. Non-invasive: The lead capture form shouldn’t expect visitors to fill out information that’s not necessary for the offer.
 If the form asks visitors to fill out supplementary information, they should be placed in optional form fields.

-4. Easy to Find: Make your form stand out on the page with the help of contrast, don’t tuck it away behind some other element.
+4. Easy to Find: Make your form stand out on the page with the help of contrast, don’t tuck it away.
 You can also create a form headline to make it stand out.

-There are essentially three types of landing page forms:
+There are essentially three types of post-click landing page forms:

 1. On page forms: These forms are visible as soon as you land on the page

-2. Two step opt-in forms: The forms aren’t available as soon as you land on the page, but become visible when the clicks the CTA button.
+2. Two-step opt-in forms: The forms aren’t available as soon as you land on the page but become visible when the user clicks the CTA button.

 3. Multi step opt-in forms: These are similar to two-step opt-in forms, however, where two-step opt-in forms are single forms these are multiple forms that keep on showing as you enter the information.